SiliconLabs/peripheral_examples/series2/timer/timer_single_pulse_generation_dma/readme.txt

 word to the OC register once the first compare event occurs.
 The values loaded into the OC are such that a 1ms pulse is generated after a 3 second delay.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 ================================================================================

 Peripherals Used: